Abolition of the Caliphate: Collapse of the Caliphate

 Two Indian brothers, Mohammad Ali Jauhar and Maulana Shaukat Ali, leaders of the Indian-based Khilafat Movement, distributed pamphlets calling upon the Turkish people to preserve the Ottoman Caliphate for the sake of Islam.
 On 24 November 1923, Syed Ameer Ali and Aga Khan III sent a letter to İsmet Pasha (İnönü) on behalf of the movement.
 Under Turkey's new nationalist government, however, this was construed as foreign intervention; any form of foreign intervention was labelled an insult to Turkish sovereignty and worse, a threat to state security.
-Mustafa Kemal Pasha promptly seized his chance.
-On his initiative, the National Assembly abolished the caliphate on March 3, 1924.
-Abdulmejid was sent into exile along with the remaining members of the Ottoman House.
+Mustafa Kemal Pasha (Atatürk) promptly seized his chance.
+On his initiative, the National Assembly abolished the caliphate on 3 March 1924.
+Abdülmecid was sent into exile along with the remaining members of the Ottoman House.

 Aftermath

-With the failure of the Muslim world to find consensus on establishing a new Caliphate, the institution of the Caliphate entered a period of dormancy.
+With the failure of the Muslim world to find consensus on establishing a new caliphate, the claim of the caliphate entered a period of dormancy.

 In Egypt, debate focused on a controversial book by Ali Abdel Raziq which argued for secular government and against a caliphate.

 Today, two frameworks for pan-Islamic coordination exist: the Muslim World League and the Organisation of Islamic Cooperation, both of which were founded in the 1960s.

 The most active group that exists to re-establish the caliphate is Hizb ut-Tahrir, founded in 1953 as a political organization in then Jordanian-controlled Jerusalem by Taqiuddin al-Nabhani, an Islamic scholar and appeals court judge from Haifa.
-This organization has spread to more than 50 countries, and grown to a membership estimated to be between "tens of thousands" to "about one million".
+This organization has spread to more than 50 countries, and grown to a membership estimated to be between "tens of thousands" to "about one million."

 Islamist organizations such as the Federated Islamic State of Anatolia (based in Germany, 1994–2001) and the Islamic State of Iraq and the Levant (1999–present, declaration of caliphate in 2014) declared that they had re-established the Caliphate, although these claims received little acknowledgment from other Muslims.
+War against the Islamic State brought an end to the Islamic State's short-lived caliphate.